FEROS01/FEROCHAT/README.md

 ---

 Thank you for using the FEROCHAT Messenger App.
 We hope you enjoy it and find it useful for staying connected with friends and creating chat groups.
-If you have any questions or encounter issues, please don't hesitate to [contact us](mailto:opeoluwaferanmi89@gmail.com).
+If you have any questions or encounter issues, please don't hesitate to contact us on [twitter](twitter.com/oluwaferos).